p0nce/d-idioms/idioms/Extending a struct with alias this.md

 Fortunately the `alias this` feature comes to the rescue!

-As an example, let's write a wrapper around the Phobos `File` struct to write HTML page.
+As an example, let's write a wrapper around the Phobos `File` struct for writing an HTML page.

     import std.stdio;